mrazomej/phd/docs/src/chapter_02/section_05_results.md

 $K_A$ and $K_I$ that were within error.

 ![**An experimental pipeline for high-throughput fold-change measurements.**
-Cells are grown to exponential steady state and their fluorescence is measured using flow cytometry.
+Cells are grown to an exponential steady-state, and their fluorescence is measured using flow cytometry.
 Automatic gating methods using forward- and side-scattering are used to ensure that all measurements come from single cells (see [Materials \& Methods](#ch2_methods)).
 Mean expression is then quantified at different IPTG concentrations (top, blue histograms) and for a strain without